|When you write to your

 A card, letter, or personal note mailed or delivered to your

-office, will leave a better impression than using email, but use email
+office will make a better impression than using email.
+However, sending

 Here's another web site with good advice: How

 to Write a Thank You Card to a College Professor

 I wrote a letter to thank my high school art teacher more than 40 years after I left high school.
 She wrote back to me and said "When I received your letter, it made my day!
 Never ever did I expect a letter from a former student!"
 This surprised and disappointed me.
 She must have taught 3,000 different students over the decades, and yet I was only the first one to write a letter to thank her?